scikit-hep/hepstats/README.md

 This submodule provides tools to do hypothesis tests such as discovery test and computations of upper limits or confidence intervals. hepstats needs a fitting backend to perform computations such as [zfit](https://github.com/zfit/zfit).
 Any fitting library can be used if their API is compatible  with hepstats (see [api checks](https://github.com/scikit-hep/hepstats/blob/master/hepstats/hypotests/fitutils/api_check.py)).

-We give here a simple example of a discovery test, using the [zfit](https://github.com/zfit/zfit) fitting package as backend, of a Gaussian signal with known mean and sigma over an exponential background.
+We give here a simple example of an upper limit calculation of the yield of a Gaussian signal with known mean and sigma over an exponential background.
+The fitting backend used is the [zfit](https://github.com/zfit/zfit) package.

 ```python
 >>> import zfit